 Yes.
 If the individuals to be tested live in different cities, or even different countries, the kit can be split and have each component sent to a different address.
 Since the kits are individually barcode labeled, they will be tested together once the samples arrive back at the laboratory.
 To order a split kit, please indicate which name and address to send each component.
+Please note, an extra shipping charge will apply for each additional shipment.
 Alternatively, the entire kit can be sent to one address in which an individual of the party splits the kit and sends the other portion of the components to the other parties involved in the test.

 Can the Results of the Private DNA Grandparent Test be Used in Court?